Drug-Induced Psychosis: Definition, Symptoms, and Treatment

 • Social withdrawal: Avoiding people or responsibilities, often due to fear or confusion.

-These symptoms of psychosis can be terrifying, both for the individual experiencing them and their loved ones.
-If you notice any of these symptoms, don’t wait.
-Early intervention can make a major difference in both short-term safety and long-term recovery.
+These symptoms can be frightening for the person experiencing them and for those who love them.
+If you notice any of these signs, do not wait.
+Early intervention makes a direct difference in both immediate safety and the path forward.

 Individual experiencing drug-induced psychosis.